 It should be noted that the predicted habitat losses to the SAC / Ramsar from the construction and operation of the proposed development equates to c.
 0.002% of the total area of the designated site.
-The condition of the habitats across the area have been heavily affected by both drainage and impacts from deer, and the forms of the peatland habitats identified through botanical survey are atypical from those described in relevant literature such as the communities described in the National Vegetation Classification (NVC) nomenclature (Rodwell, J.S (1992))2.
+The condition of the habitats across the area have been heavily affected by both drainage and impacts from deer, and the forms of the peatland habitats identified through botanical survey are atypical from those described in relevant literature such as the communities described in the National Vegetation Classification (NVC) nomenclature (Rodwell, J.S (1992))3.

-Effects to ornithological interests have been similarly assessed (see Chapter 8 - Ornithology).
+Effects to ornithological interests have been similarly assessed for the Strathy Wood Wind Farm Grid Connection (see Volume 1: Chapter 8 - Ornithology of the Strathy Wood Wind Farm Grid Connection EIA Report2).
 These identified potential effects to qualifying species of the Caithness and Sutherland Peatlands SPA, and effects through displacement from habitat loss during construction and operational disturbance to hen harrier, plus collision risk to hen harrier and red-throated diver during operation.